Sparks Street

-Sparks runs from Elgin Street in the east to Bronson Avenue.
-The Sparks Street Mall, that contains a number of outdoor restaurants and also a number of works of art and fountains, only runs from Elgin to Bank Street.
-The pedestrian-only portion continues for another two blocks westward, with the final two blocks west of Lyon Street being a regular road and merges into Bronson Avenue going south.
+Sparks runs from Elgin Street in the east to Bronson Avenue in the west.
+The Sparks Street Mall, which contains a number of outdoor restaurants and several works of art and fountains, only runs from Elgin to Bank Street.
+The pedestrian-only portion continues for another two blocks westward.
+The final two blocks, west of Lyon Street, consist of a regular road, merging into Bronson Avenue heading south.

 The mall and most of the buildings on the south side are owned and operated by the National Capital Commission.
-Buildings on the north side of the mall were expropriated by the Government of Canada in 1973 and are currently operated by Public Works and Government Services Canada.
+Buildings on the north side of the mall were expropriated by the Government of Canada in 1973, and are currently operated by Public Works and Government Services Canada.

 History

-Located one block south of Wellington Street (the home of the Parliament of Canada), Sparks Street is one of Ottawa's more historic streets with a number of heritage buildings.
-The street is named after Nicholas Sparks, the farmer who, early in the mid-nineteenth century, cut a path through the woods on his holding that would eventually become the street.
+Located one block south of Wellington Street (the home of the Parliament of Canada), Sparks Street is one of Ottawa's more historical streets and features a number of heritage buildings.
+The street is named after Nicholas Sparks, a farmer who, early in the mid-nineteenth century, cut a path through the woods on his holding, which would eventually become this street.

-When Ottawa was selected as Canada's capital, the area became even more important as the street became home to a number of government offices and homes for parliamentarians.
+When Ottawa was selected as Canada's capital, this area became even more important, as the street became home to a number of government offices and homes for parliamentarians.
 One of these was Thomas D'Arcy McGee who, in 1868, was assassinated outside his home at the corner of Sparks and Metcalfe.
-The street also became Ottawa's commercial hub in the late 19th and early 20th centuries and was home to a number of the city's banks and the lumber companies of the Ottawa Valley, as well as "the best shops, hotels, dining rooms, and theatres.".
-It once contained the Murphy-Gamble (later Simpson's), Morgan's, C.Ross, and Bryson-Graham's department stores.
+The street also became Ottawa's commercial hub in the late 19th and early 20th centuries, and was home to a number of the city's banks and the lumber companies of the Ottawa Valley, as well as "the best shops, hotels, dining rooms, and theatres.".
+It once contained the Murphy-Gamble (later Simpson's), Morgan's, C. Ross, and Bryson-Graham's department stores.

-The peak of the street was in the early twentieth century when a number of Beaux-Arts buildings that still stand were erected.
+The peak of the street was in the early twentieth century, when a number of Beaux-Arts buildings that still stand were erected.
 At the time, the eastern end of Sparks Street continued across the Rideau Canal on Sappers Bridge.
 Where the War Memorial and Confederation Square stands today, was the Russell House hotel, and Ottawa's old Post Office.
 The square was built in the 1930s.

-As the city expanded, the downtown became less centralized and commerce spread to neighbouring streets.
+As the city expanded, the downtown area became less centralized and commerce spread to neighbouring streets.
 Government ministries, requiring larger offices, also went elsewhere.
-In 1959, the street's streetcar line was closed.
+In 1959, the street's streetcar line (Bank Street to Rideau Canal) was closed.